top of page

-Dressing for winter fly-fishing
+Dressing for Winter Fishing

 I recently found myself on my favorite water at 8am with frost on the ground and 22-degree temperatures.
 My companion hopped out of the car and asked if this was crazy and I thought about that for a minute before I remarked, “nah, we just love fishing”.